bolderbrush10/SearchlightAssault/README.md

 - Two searchlights have trouble targeting each other at the same time (Probably because of raise/clearAlarm() "destroying" their targets and creating a new entity of the alarm / base type)

-### Map Editor Quirks

-#### Don't use the Clone / Entities tool for searchlights & turrets

-Using the Tools->Entities tab or Clone tab to add / remove searchlights and turrets may result in the mod breaking.
-Entities built or removed through those tabs don't fire on_built / on_destroyed events, which this mod relies on.

 ### Terms